Are Laboratory-Grown Diamonds Ethical?

 1. What is the correct label for a diamond manufactured in a laboratory?

 Fake diamonds: Fake diamonds are called diamond simulants, diamond imitations, or diamond accents.
 They are gemstones that are made to look like diamonds, but are chemically and structurally different.
 They can be both man-made or natural gemstones.
-This term often has a negative tone and some passionate people who label themselves as ‘purists’ preferring natural diamonds have used this term to refer to lab-grown stones in a negative way implying the stones are inferior or even fraudulent.
+This term often has a negative tone and some passionate people who label themselves as ‘purists’ preferring natural diamonds have used this term to refer to laboratory-grown stones in a negative way implying the stones are inferior or even fraudulent.
 (We did say this topic is heated!)
-This, however, is not accurate nor correct because lab-created stones have the same chemical and structural properties as their naturally occurring counterparts.
+This, however, is not accurate nor correct because laboratory-created stones have the same chemical and structural properties as their naturally occurring counterparts.
 Fake diamonds can include: cubic zirconia (CZ), moissanite, rhinestones, Swarovski cut glass, crystal, quartz, spinel, zircon, white topaz and white sapphire.

 Simulant diamonds: A diamond simulant or imitation is a stone that mimics the appearance of a diamond.
 They imitate real diamonds eg. cubic zirconia or moissanite.
 They do not share the same physical or chemical properties of a natural diamond.

-Lab-grown diamonds have the same chemical composition and structural form as natural diamonds so yes they look the same.
+Laboratory-grown diamonds have the same chemical composition and structural form as natural diamonds so yes they look the same.
 They are often whiter and have a higher clarity as they are grown in a controlled environment.
 The only difference is in the way they form and this will be evident in their internal growth patterns and crystal markings.
 They will also react differently under gem testing equipment as a result of the flux solution and process of manufacture.

-3. How are lab-grown diamonds made?
+3. How are laboratory-grown diamonds made?

-Unlike natural diamonds which grow in the Earth’s mantle and a large volume of destruction to the environment is needed to excavate them, lab-grown diamonds do not need such invasive measures and can be created in laboratories above ground.
+Unlike natural diamonds which grow in the Earth’s mantle and a large volume of destruction to the environment is needed to excavate them, laboratory-grown diamonds do not need such invasive measures and can be created in laboratories above ground.
 If you have ever bought one of those children’s crystal growing kits you might get an idea of how crystals form in a very basic way.

 The more common HPHT diamond formation process begins with a small diamond seed crystal that is placed into a growth chamber.
 The diamond seed is exposed to intense pressure around 870,000 pounds per square inch and intense heat of around 1300-1600 degrees celsius.
 Within the capsule, a carbon starting material, such as graphite, dissolves in a molten flux consisting of metals such as iron (Fe), nickel (Ni) or cobalt (Co), which lowers the temperature and pressure needed for diamond growth.
 In this environment, consequently, a diamond begins to form around the seed.